arpit7714/DFA-to-NFA-Without-Epsilon-/README.md

 N M // N- number of states , M- Number of Symbol Used<br/>
 C 1--C //C - Numbe of final states ,1--c - to declare which states are the final states<br/>
 K //Number of transition function <br/>
-a s b 1---b // a is the previous state , s is the input symbol (Symbol starts from 1 --- n), b is the number of states is goes to after taking that particular symbol , 1--b is the states that which it goes. <br/>
+a s b 1---b // a is the previous state , s is the input symbol (Symbol starts from 1 --- n and states always starts from 0--n), b is the number of states is goes to after taking that particular symbol , 1--b is the states that which it goes. <br/>
 -----------<br/>
 -----------<br/>
 -----------<br/>